- What Are Dental Crowns?

 Step 3: Once the design has been established, our in-office milling equipment is able to craft the restoration.
-Dr. Vaysman or Dr. Mabry will then attach your crown to the prepared tooth for the completion of your crown procedure.
+Dr. Mabry and Dr. Murphy will then attach your crown to the prepared tooth for the completion of your crown procedure.

 Dental Crowns vs. Veneers

 Porcelain crowns and porcelain veneers are both commonly used in dentistry to improve the shape and appearance of a tooth.
 Although each porcelain-based restoration can address issues like cracks and chips in a tooth, they have different underlying purposes.

 - A porcelain crown covers the entire tooth to restore its form and appearance, helping reinforce its structural integrity and protect it from further damage.

 - A porcelain veneer is a thin shell that is placed over the front of a tooth to improve cosmetic imperfections like discolored, cracked, and worn-down teeth.

 While veneers are primarily used to improve the appearance of teeth, dental crowns are more intended to restore the form and function of a damaged tooth.

 The amount you can expect to pay for your new porcelain crown will depend upon your unique needs.
 Since the details of the procedure are customized for each individual, the total cost will typically vary from case to case.
 Factors that may alter your cost include how many crowns are needed and if preliminary work is required, such as root canal therapy.
 Once your dentist has had the opportunity to examine your dental needs and create a treatment plan, our staff will provide you with a cost quote, help you determine if your insurance will cover any part of your cost, and discuss your dental financing options.